 Kristen Bodley, CEO of The Women’s Engineering Society (WES), believes there is a lack of awareness about what engineering actually involves, how broad it is as an area of study, and just how much it impacts everyday life.
 She argues that the misconception that engineering is a non-creative, male-orientated industry has affected women’s interest in the sector.

-Ailie MacAdam, Senior Vice President of Bechtel Corporation, argued something similar when interview by The Telegraph.
+Ailie MacAdam, Senior Vice President of Bechtel Corporation, argued something similar when interviewed by The Telegraph.
 She believes that women have a natural propensity to want to improve things and make them more efficient, and that if they knew just how much engineering helps disadvantaged communities and impacts people’s lives, the environment and sustainability, there would be a bigger intake of women in engineering fields.

 In researching this article, we definitely came across many inventions created by women that seemed to prove this theory correct.
 Many of these inventions came about from the need to improve on a process or equipment that wasn’t doing the job properly.
 This approach has given us amenities such as window screen wipers, dishwashers and baby nappies.
 We are most certainly glad we don’t need to open our windows in the middle of the M1 in midwinter to wipe off our windscreens.
 But there are also other, more strategic reasons why we should welcome women to the engineering industry with open arms.